OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ## Available Commands

+-   **Reorder checkboxes: In selection or at cursor**: Reorders checked/unchecked items within the checklist at your cursor position.
+If multiple checklists are selected, reorders all of them.

+-   **Reorder checkboxes: Entire note**: Reorders all checked/unchecked items in every checklist throughout your note.

+-   **Delete all checked Items in note**: Removes all tasks that contain the specified delete characters in their checkboxes throughout your note.

 -   **Renumber lists: In selection or at cursor**: Renumbers the list that the cursor is within.
 If multiple lists are highlighted, renumbers both of them separately.

 -   **Renumber lists: Entire note**: Renumbers every numbered list in your note.
--   **Reorder checkboxes: In selection or at cursor**: Reorders checked/unchecked items within the checklist at your cursor position.
-If multiple checklists are selected, reorders all of them.
--   **Reorder checkboxes: Entire note**: Reorders all checked/unchecked items in every checklist throughout your note.

 ## Performance